39th Annual AJHA Convention

 AJHA's highest honor, the Kobre Award recognizes individuals with an exemplary record of sustained achievement in journalism history through teaching, research, professional activities, or other contributions to the field of journalism history.

-This year's honoree is Ford Risley, the associate dean for undergraduate and graduate education, distinguished professor and head of the Department of Journalism at the Bellisario College of Communications at Pennsylvania State University.
+This year's honoree is Ford Risley, distinguished professor in the Department of Journalism at the Bellisario College of Communications at Pennsylvania State University.
 Risley, a renowned Civil War-era journalism scholar, served as editor of American Journalism from 2014 to 2020, and was president of AJHA in 2006.
 His book Abolition and the Press won AJHA's Book of the Year Award in 2009.

 The National Award for Excellence in Teaching honors a college or university teacher who excels at teaching in the areas of journalism and mass communication history, makes a positive impact on student learning, and offers an outstanding example for other educators.
 An honorarium of $500 accompanies the prize.